circleci/circleci-docs/.github/ISSUE_TEMPLATE/document_request.md

 please answer the following questions:

 - What are you looking for?
-- Where have you already looked for this information?
+- Where have you already looked for this information? (other documents, Google, etc.)
-- Where would you expect to find this information?
+- Where would you put this information?